gitter-badger/admin-docs/docs/source/backup.rst

     mongodump -u effektif -p <EffektifUserPassword> -o /path/to/dumps

-As you can see the Effektif MongoDB user credentials are used and the output is stored in the folder folder /path/to/dumps.
+The parameter -u defines the username and -p the password of the Effektif MongoDB user, replace them with your chosen values.
+The parameter -o specifies the output directory, in this case /path/to/dumps.
 Make sure the executing user has the required privileges to write to the output folder.

 Another example will create a folder with a timestamp for every new dump: ::